Denver-Academy-Programming/22913-FtcRobotController-24-25/README.md

  * Fixes issue where log files would be closed on pause of the RC or DS, but not re-opened upon resume.
  * Fixes issue with battery handler (voltage) start/stop race.
  * Fixes issue where Android Studio generated OpModes would disappear from available list in certain situations.
- * Fixes problem where OnBot Java would not build on REV Robotics Control Hub.
+ * Fixes problem where OnBot Java would not org.firstinspires.ftc.teamcode.build on REV Robotics Control Hub.
- * Fixes problem where OnBot Java would not build if the date and time on the Robot Controller device was "rewound" (set to an earlier date/time).
+ * Fixes problem where OnBot Java would not org.firstinspires.ftc.teamcode.build if the date and time on the Robot Controller device was "rewound" (set to an earlier date/time).
  * Improved error message on OnBot Java that occurs when renaming a file fails.
  * Removed unneeded resources from android.jar binaries used by OnBot Java to reduce final size of Robot Controller app.
  * Added MR_ANALOG_TOUCH_SENSOR block to Blocks Programming Tool.